 “One that just completely understands the value of deep customer empathy.
 It’s not just that.
 It’s being able to take that and that deep understanding of your customer and turn it into an actual opportunity or business opportunity.
 So, how do you take what you know as being super painful and change that into a product that actually makes sense?
 One that you can actually sell and from that actually execute on it.” – BT

-On building a team culture
+On building award-winning team culture